deplicator/deplicator.github.io-source/src/resume/resume-basic.md

 ------------
 - Eagle Scout
 - Honorable Discharge, USMC
-- Lone Star College - Associates of Business - 4.0
+- Lone Star College - Associates of Business - **4.0**
-- Prairie View A&M - _working on_ Bachelors of CS - 3.8
+- Prairie View A&M - Bachelors of CS - **3.8**

 Experience and Skills
 ---------------------
 - team member and leader
-- developer for web and applications
-- IT administrator
+- software development
-- technical writer
+- technical writing
 - customer service

-_Windows, Linux, git, JavaScript, jQuery, Underscore.js, Backbone.js, node.js, Phaser.io, PHP, C++, Java, Python, .NET Framework, SQL, HTML, CSS, Wiki Markup, WordPress, Markdown, Apache_

 Notable History
 ---------------
-### Prairie View A&M
+### Prairie View A&M <small>_Bachelors in Computer Science_ **2012 - 2016**</small>

-_Bachelors in Computer Science / Student Employee_
-**2012 - 2016**
+I lead my senior design team to build a web based multi-player space combat game.
+The server side was Node.js, Socket.io, and MongoDB; while the client side used Phaser.io for the game engine along with the usual Bootstrap and jQuery to make it pretty.

+As a research assistant I built a ticket system to help the Provost's Office process student requests.
+It was made with an MVC (Backbone.js), a PHP API (Slim), and a ton of documentation because someone else would be taking it over.

-My senior design project was a multi-player HTML5 space combat game.
-In addition to a degree, I created a web interface for the [Cloud Computing Research Group][1] to spare users from the command line.
-I also built a ticket system to help the Provost's Office process student requests.
+While working for the [Cloud Computing Research Group][1] I made a web interface to spare image processing users from the command line.
+The backend was a Hadoop Cluster and we visualized the data with D3.

+I got a degree too.

-<pre><meter value="0.9127"></meter> <-- earning bachelors 91.27%</pre>
+<pre><meter value="0.9841"></meter> <-- earning bachelors 98.41%</pre>

-### Hewlett Packard Enterprise
+### Hewlett Packard Enterprise <small>_Software Development Internship_ **Summer of 2015**</small>

-_Software Development Internship_
-**Summer of 2015**
+I was part of a crack team of interns that pulled a bunch of complicated data from multiple databases and visualized it in the coolest way possible.
+This was the first time I made extensive use of Visual Studios and the .NET Framework.
+It has it's pros and cons.

-Setup a Wiki for internal documentation saving employee's time because it was a fast way to find information and easy to maintain.
+I also setup a Wiki for internal documentation saving employee's time because it was quick for finding information and easy to maintain.
+It was the first time I set up PHP on IIS, and used a MSSQL database instead of MySQL.
+They really like Microsoft at HP.

-### L3 Communications
+### L3 Communications <small>_Software Development Internship_ **Summer of 2013**</small>
-_Software Development Internship_
-**Summer of 2013**

-Built a user friendly interface to tests the on-board computer of the [Orion Multi-Purpose Crew Vehicle][2], making life a little better for some NASA engineers.
+I got this internship because I already knew Linux and Git.
+Every morning I drove past Rocket park to build a user friendly interface that tested the on-board computer of the [Orion Multi-Purpose Crew Vehicle][2], making life a little easier for some NASA engineers.
+It was so cool.

+It was also my first experience with Node.js and I used so much jQuery I no longer have to look up how to use most methods.

-### Lone Star University
+### Lone Star University <small>_Student_ **2010 - 2011**</small>
-_Student_
-**2010 - 2011**

 Graduated _summa cum laude_ and I hope they don't take it away for having to look up what it meant.

-### Sidtek, L.L.C.
-_Head Computer Repair Technician_
+### Sidtek, L.L.C. <small>_Head Computer Repair Technician_ **2003 - 2008**</small>
-**2003 - 2008**

 My role was to make sure customers were satisfied and the company profited.
-There was also a lot of troubleshooting involved--ran into many interesting problems.
+There was a lot of troubleshooting involved--ran into many interesting problems.
 Learned I enjoy helping people more than fixing computers.

-### United States Marine Corps
-_Sergeant - Nuclear, Biological, and Chemical Warfare Defense Specialist_
+### United States Marine Corps <small>_Sergeant - Nuclear, Biological, and Chemical Warfare Defense Specialist_ **1998 - 2003**</small>
-**1998 - 2003**

-Most of my time was spent in warehouse management and administrative work, but teaching fellow Marines to [survive in contaminated environments][3] was the most rewarding role.
+Most of my time was spent in warehouse management and administrative work, but teaching fellow Marines to [survive in contaminated environments][3] was a rewarding role.

 [1]: http://www.pvamu.edu/include/Computer_Science/cloudgroup.pdf